BaoChau-Ho/defense_and_attack/README.md

 Usage: We also index these training methods for convenience
 * We pre-trained the models using normal datasets before applying the methods on them.
 The codes used are `ATWR_train.py`, `ATGR_train.py` and `EATR_train.py` respectively
 * The top 1 and top 5 results are taken with `adversarial_defense_get_results.py`
-* Note: The code is mostly for reference purpose.
+* Note: The codes are mostly for reference purpose.